 The Death March Revival is a self-supported individual time trial.
 It is imperative that you familiarize yourself with the route prior to attempting the ride and that you prepare a nutrition & hydration plan.
 Please note that there is almost no signage on the route.
 We will provide you with the most up-to-date route map after you register for your use during the ride.

 Everyone who registers and completes the time trial will be placed on the official ITT Leaderboard showing completion times.
-The top 50 on the Leaderboard as of midnight June 30, 2021, will qualify for a special invitational race in 2021 where we'll pit the top 50 DMR finishers against each other on a course that won't be revealed until the morning of the race!
+The top 50 finishers on the Leaderboard of each of our ITTs as of midnight June 30, 2021, will qualify for a special invitational race the first Saturday in November on a course that won't be revealed until the morning of the race!

 - In keeping with DMR tradition, we will be awarding finishers with either a sunset or lunar patch.
 To earn the coveted sunset patch, you must finish under 10 hours!